AdobeDocs/experience-platform.en/help/catalog/api/labels.md

 # Data usage labels

 The Catalog Service API provides endpoints to manage data usage labels for datasets.
-For a robust introduction to the role data usage labels with the Adobe Experience Platform Data Governance framework, please refer to the [labels overview](../../data-governance/labels/overview.md).
+For a robust introduction to the role of data usage labels within the Adobe Experience Platform Data Governance framework, please refer to the [labels overview](../../data-governance/labels/overview.md).

 >[!NOTE] In order to make calls to the endpoints outlined in the sections below, you must have the unique `id` value for a specific dataset.
 If you do not have this value, see the section on [listing Catalog objects](list-objects.md) to find the IDs of your existing datasets.